rugendo/Week1-project/README.md

 # WEB ABOUT RUGENDO
 #### The Contributors
-These are the contributors
+These are the contributors:
 *Mark
 *Rugendo
 ## Description
-The Web describes Rugendo using the following key points *Rugendo picture
+The Web describes Rugendo using the following key points:
+*Rugendo picture
 *Country of residence
 *The projects completed